radj307/ARRCON/README.md

 ## Pull Requests
 Feel free to submit a pull request if you've added a feature or fixed a bug with the project!
-Contributions are always welcomed, I'll review it as soon as I can.
+Contributions are always welcomed, I'll review it as soon as I see the notification.